MarkBind/markbind/docs/devGuide/settingUp.md

 1. Does MarkBind work with all operating systems?

    Yes!
 We support all operating systems.
-However, Windows 11 users might have to run `npm install` after `npm un setup` as some packages may have incompatible versions.
+However, Windows 11 users might have to run `npm install` after `npm run setup` as some packages may have incompatible versions.

 1. How does Markbind manage dependencies?